vrundathakur2/vrundathakur2/README.md

-- 👋 Hi, I’m Vrunda Patel,a software developer
+- 👋 Hi, I’m Vrunda Patel,a Salesforce developer
-- 👀 I’m interested in development and analytics
+- 👀 I’m interested in Lightning Components development and Einstien analytics
-- 🌱 I’m currently learning python and its related applications
+- 🌱 I’m currently learning Salesforce and its related integrations
 - 📫 Do reach me by email : vrundathakur2@gmail.com

 <!---